stdtabs/stdtabs.github.io/docs/example.create.a.tablature.from.scratch.md

 use PhpTabs\Music\Track;
 use PhpTabs\PhpTabs;

-// Instanciates a tablature
+// Instanciate a tablature
 $tablature = new PhpTabs();

-// Sets song name
+// Set song name
 $tablature->setName('My song with notes');

 /* --------------------------------------------------